lcrawlab/mvMAPIT/README.md

 ### C++ Functions Required for MAPIT

-The code in this repository assumes that basic C++ functions and applications are already set up on the running personal computer or cluster.
-If not, the MAPIT functions and necessary Rcpp packages will not work properly.
+The code in this repository assumes that basic Fortran and C++ libraries and compilers are already set up on the running personal computer or cluster.
+If not, the mvMAPIT functions and necessary Rcpp packages will not work properly.
 A simple option is to use [gcc](https://gcc.gnu.org/). macOS users may use this collection by installing the [Homebrew package manager](http://brew.sh/index.html) and